ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

     :width: 400pt
     :align: center

-**Case 3**: scope Dead_1, Dead_2 and LIVE material points and specify the hole size and base size to perform patching.
+**Case 3**: Scope Dead_1, Dead_2 and LIVE material points and specify the hole size and base size to perform patching.

 .. code:: python